CultivateHQ/cultivateHQ.com/source/posts/2018-07-13-how-we-built-a-visual-studio-code-extension-for-iot-prototyping.html.markdown

 description: "We recently had the opportunity to make a Visual Studio Code extension that needed to communicate with an embedded device.
 This post explains the architecture we chose to achieve that and the decisions that led to it."
 tags: rust,iot,vscode
 image: /images/posts/vscode-rust-iot/Artboard.png
+date: 2018/07/13
 ---

 We recently had the opportunity to make a [Visual Studio Code](https://code.visualstudio.com/) extension that needed to communicate with an embedded device.
 This post explains the architecture we chose to achieve that and the decisions that led to it.
 We will also talk about how the [Rust language](https://www.rust-lang.org/) with standard I/O streams and the [serialport-rs crate](https://crates.io/crates/serialport) allowed us to glue everything together.

 ![Banner showing Rust, VSCode and a development board](/images/posts/vscode-rust-iot/Artboard.svg)

-# The brief
+## The brief

 Our client wanted us to build a VSCode extension that would provide an IDE, with a good user experience, for their customers prototyping firmware with JavaScript on their IoT devices.

 Our client's firmware already supported a serial protocol for uploading, deleting, listing and running scripts.
 We needed to make these use cases possible from within the Visual Studio Code IDE.

-# How does a Visual Studio Code extension work?
+## How does a Visual Studio Code extension work?

 In case you've not come across it yet, [Visual Studio Code](https://code.visualstudio.com/) is an advanced text editor, armed with features to make developers' lives easier.
 It is written in the [TypeScript](http://www.typescriptlang.org/) superset of JavaScript, on top of the [Electron](https://electronjs.org/) platform.
 Electron makes it possible to use JavaScript, HTML and CSS for cross-platform development of desktop applications, and is essentially an integration of [Chromium](https://www.chromium.org/) and [Node.js](https://nodejs.org/en/).